eeriespace/eeriespace.github.io/_posts/2020-03-27-play-report-more-than-a-week-of-magic-ritual-training.md

 ## Tuesday, full moon - Day 9 at the Omphalos

-**Ezra** a famous mind healer is in town, but Lana doesn't require his services. ``Event: Ezra the mind mender``
+**Ezra**, a famous mind healer, is in town, but Lana doesn't require his services. ``Event: Ezra the mind mender``

-Since Lana hasn't taken any missions in a couple of days, strange rumours are flying around, she takes some time to speak about her most recent deeds and exploits, she now own a powerful magic relic, she has recently defeated a chimera and she is going to reach Rank I with the Causa Scientiae. ``Event: rumours`` ``CHA test``
+Since Lana hasn't taken any missions in a couple of days, strange rumours are flying around, she takes some time to speak about her most recent deeds and exploits, she now owns a powerful magic relic, she has recently defeated a chimera and she is going to reach Rank I with the Causa Scientiae soon. ``Event: rumours`` ``CHA test``

 She buys another *Frankincense*, rents a ritual chamber and tries to perform the ritual aaaand... fails. ``Magic liturgy check``